Dollar gains vs most currencies after data, U.S. House tax bill vote

 The greenback earlier gained ground after data showed domestic home construction unexpectedly rose to a 13-month peak in November with the building of single-family homes hitting a 10-year high.

-In late trading, the dollar rose 0.3 percent against the yen to 112.92 yen.
-It was little changed against the Swiss franc, but higher versus sterling as well as the Australian, Canadian, and New Zealand dollars.
+In late trading, the dollar rose 0.3 percent against the yen to 112.92 yen JPY=.
+It was little changed against the Swiss franc CHF=, but higher versus sterling GBP= as well as the Australian AUD=, Canadian CAD=, and New Zealand dollars NZD=.

 Europe’s shared currency has gained more than 12 percent against the dollar so far this year and is on track to post its strongest yearly performance since 2004.